AgathaZareth/PHASE2_PROJECT/README.md

 - __Improvement in _Condition_ from AVERAGE to VERY GOOD will increase value by 18.0%__
 - __For every increase in _Grade_ level, the home value will increase by 15.1%__
 - __For every additional _Floor_, home value increases by 5.7%__

+Below I have placed reminders of the description of _GRADE_ and _CONDITION_ from [table](#table) at top of this notebook.
+As well as additional information from the King County [Residential Glossary of Terms](https://info.kingcounty.gov/assessor/esales/Glossary.aspx?type=r#top).

+__GRADE__: _Overall grade of the house.
+Related to the construction and design of the house.
+Classification by construction quality which refers to the types of materials used and the quality of workmanship.
+Buildings of better quality (higher grade) cost more to build per unit of measure and command higher value.
+(See Glossary in Area Report for Residential Building Grades in use by the King County Department of Assessments.)_

+__CONDITION__: _How good the overall condition of the house is.
+Related to maintenance of house._

 ## Next Steps